malin1982/Machine_Learning/README.md

 # Machine_Learning
-THis repo contains my work from Udacity's MLND
+THis repo contains the projects @Udacity's MLND